Cyrille Bayala

-Cyrille Bayala (born 24 May 1996) is a Burkinabé professional footballer who plays as a winger for Moldovan Liga club Sheriff Tiraspol and the Burkina Faso national team.
+Cyrille Bayala (born 24 May 1996) is a Burkinabé professional footballer who plays as a winger for Chinese Super League club Dalian K'un City, and the Burkina Faso national team.

 Club career

 On 31 August 2016, Bayala signed for Moldovan club Sheriff Tiraspol.

 A year later, on 31 August 2017, Bayala signed for Lens on a four-year contract.
 He moved on loan to Sochaux in January until the end of the season.

 On 15 January 2021, Bayala signed for French club Ajaccio.

 On 9 August 2024, Bayala returned to Moldovan club Sheriff Tiraspol on a free transfer.
+On On 12 January 2026, Sheriff announced that Bayala had left the club.

+On 19 February 2026, Bayala joined Chinese Super League club Dalian K'un City.

 International career

 In January 2014, coach Brama Traore, invited him to be a part of the Burkina Faso squad for the 2014 African Nations Championship.
 The team was eliminated in the group stages after losing to Uganda and Zimbabwe and then drawing with Morocco.

 Cyrille Bayala featured in the 2021 Africa Cup of Nations third place against Cameroon.